Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: General Convergence Results

 \section{General Convergence Results}

 The existence of interpolating wave solutions often implies global convergence of the spatially coupled system.
-The structure of $\cross(\hf,\hg)$ can potentially be complicated enough to prevent direct application of the existence results for wave-like solutions.
-Typically, the existence results for spatial fixed points are easier to apply.
-Our technique to prove the general convergence results largely consists of modifying the system monotonically to elicit the existence of a fixed point solution for the modified system that then initiates a monotonic sequence for the original system.
-Monotonicity implies convergence and necessary conditions on interpolating fixed points provide the leverage to get the desired results.
-We start with a Lemma that uses this approach in a canonical way and that we can then use for the more complicated statements.
+The structure of $\cross(\hf,\hg)$ can, however, be complicated enough to prevent direct application of the existence results for wave-like solutions.
+Typically, the necessary conditions for existence of spatial fixed points are easier to apply.
+Our technique to prove the general convergence results largely consists of applying those conditions to a modified version of the spatial iterative system.
+Monotonicity typcially implies convergence and necessary conditions on interpolating fixed points provide the leverage needed to get the desired results.
+We start with a Lemma that uses this approach in a canonical way.

 \begin{lemma} Let $(\hf,\hg)$ be given with $A(\hf,\hg)<0$ and $\altPhi(\hf,\hg;u,v) > A(\hf,\hg)$ for $(u,v) \neq (1,1).$ Consider the spatially continuous system \eqref{eqn:gfrecursion}.
 If $\ff^0 \in \sptfns$ satisfies $\ff^0(\pinfty) = 1$ then for all $x\in\reals$ we have